Good customer service definition, best practices, and examples

 The consequences of employee burnout are long lasting and extend beyond poor customer interactions.
 It leads to higher turnover rates in the customer service department, increased training costs, and a damaged company reputation if not addressed.
 Additionally, it takes a toll on the overall morale and collaboration within the team.

-When employees are engaged and supported, they are way more likely to deliver exceptional customer service.
+When employees are engaged and supported through regular communication, they are way more likely to deliver exceptional customer service.

 Sometimes, less is more.
 And it’s completely fitting when it comes to customer service processes.